 I’m the Senior Video Editor for People Who Think, a full-service advertising agency based in the Greater New Orleans area with divisions serving corporate, food and beverage, and political sectors.

-Since joining People Who Think in 2014, I’ve developed and expanded the company's video production capabilities from producing just under 40% of all video creative internally to producing over 85% at the end of 2018; averaging over 130 unique ads, films, and digital assets annually.
+Since joining People Who Think I’ve developed and expanded the company's internal video production and post-production capabilities and are now averaging over 130 unique ads, films, and digital assets annually.

 Playing a vital role in the creative development of or all digital and broadcast video productions, my vision, execution, and leadership play a crucial role in developing ideas that build brands.

 In 2018 I received the Ad Person of the Year Award for Creative Production at the American Advertising Awards held by the New Orleans Advertising Club for demonstrating in the eyes of peers, outstanding professional achievement and contributing to the advancement of advertising in New Orleans.

 I currently live in New Orleans, LA and I’m employed by People Who Think.
 Outside of the office, I play rugby and serve as a board member for the Crescent City Rougaroux, I enjoy kayaking, riding my bike, volunteering, and I serve on the advisory board of the George A. Romero Filmmaking Program.
 I'm also an active member of the New Orleans Advertising Club and judge for both the Telly Awards and the Suncoast Emmy Awards.

 In 2011 I graduated at the top of my class from the George A. Romero Filmmaking Program.
 During my time there I earned an Associate in Specialized Business Degree (A.S.B.) and produced my first feature film Requiem for the Damned alongside Robert Tinnell (Believe, Kids Of The Round Table).
 That film went on to received domestic distribution through Hannover House at the 2010 Sundance Film Festival.